oxycon/ProjectApollo/firmware/Prototype_v4/ESP32_Apollo_V4/readme.txt

-adr-desiccant [address]                Set or get the address of the desiccant humidity, temperture sensor adr-output [address]                   Set or get the address of the output humidity, temperture sensor adr-in-pressure [address]              Set or get the address of the intake pressure sensor adr-out-pressure [address]             Set or get the address of the output pressure sensor debug [0|1|on|off|true|false]          Enable or disable debug logging wifi-enabled [0|1|on|off|true|false]   Enable or disable WIFI on next restart
+adr-desiccant [address]                Set or get the address of the desiccant humidity, temperture sensor adr-output [address]                   Set or get the address of the output humidity, temperture sensor adr-in-pressure [address]              Set or get the address of the intake pressure sensor adr-color [address]                    Set or get the address of the color sensor adr-out-pressure [address]             Set or get the address of the output pressure sensor debug [0|1|on|off|true|false]          Enable or disable debug logging wifi-enabled [0|1|on|off|true|false]   Enable or disable WIFI on next restart